orcmid/Adv10/README.md

 Transposition of the source code is accomplished by spiraling, where the code not only builds but is always executable, however incomplete the operation is.

+## Provisions for Verification and Trouble-Shooting

 One early enhancement does not alter the game.
 It provides for testing that the game is playable and that all of the available rooms are navigable.
 It also provides a way for someone to report difficulties and also trace the play.
 That might even serve as a crude way to do saves of the game, at least for play testers.

+## Further Developments

+This the launchpad for updates the introduce internationalization and also support accessibility.
+There can be progressive versions that move to text windows (CUA), GUI presentation and then use of animations and prospects for touch controls.